siberianfox/tinygwiki/Developer-Notes.md

 Here's a useful link: http://www.avrfreaks.net/index.php?name=PNphpBB2&file=viewtopic&t=117023

+To use Studio4 to program TinyG see [Programming TinyG with the Atmel AVRISP mkii Programmer](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer)

 ### Set up AtmelStudio6
 Download and go through the Studio6 install process.
 We are using Atmel Studio 6.1-2440-beta at this point.
 Click on the tinyg.atsln file to start the project.
 A clean build should leave tinyg.hex in the /Debug directory.

+To use Studio6 to program TinyG see [Programming TinyG with the Atmel AVRISP mkii Programmer](https://github.com/synthetos/TinyG/wiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer)

 ## Virgin AtmelStudio6 Setup (Importing TinyG or another project into Studio6)
 You only need to do this is you are not using the pre-existing project files, as above